agilie/AGMobileGiftInterface/README.md

 AGMobileGiftInterface works on iOS 8.0+ and is compatible with ARC projects.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:
-You will need LLVM 3.0 or later in order to build “DisPlayer”
+You will need LLVM 3.0 or later in order to build “AGMobileGiftInterface”

 ## Installation